RomlinGroup/Flatpack/README.md

 Welcome, brave explorer!
 We are still in stealth mode (of sorts), but we are glad you found us.

-Flatpack democratises AI and ML, integrating existing open-source micro language models and model compression technologies while offering the capability to train your own models from scratch.
-Our platform supports a range of models, from 10 million to 10 billion parameters, packaged into standardised packages known as flatpacks ([FPKs](https://github.com/romlingroup/flatpack/tree/main/warehouse)).
-These flatpacks are designed to revolutionise the use of AI and ML in edge computing devices, electronic components, and robots, similar to the role of floppy disks or game cartridges in the past.
+Flatpack democratises AI and ML by harnessing the power of open-source micro language models and advanced model compression technologies.
+Our innovative platform enables users to train custom models from the ground up, catering to a diverse range of complexities - from 10 million to 10 billion parameters.
+We introduce flatpacks (FPKs), our standardised packages designed to seamlessly integrate AI and ML into edge computing devices, electronic components, and robots.
+Imagine the transformative impact of floppy disks or game cartridges reimagined for today's technology landscape.
+Flatpack is set to redefine how we deploy and interact with AI and ML, making it more accessible, impactful, and versatile.

 ## Elevator pitch